 When you process and print a Job, you produce files with the .prn file extension (you'll learn more about processing in Chapter 5).
 These files are displayed in the left pane of the SI Explorer in the Processed Files subfolder under the Job.
 Just like the Job folder, clicking a subfolder displays its contents in the right pane.
-If you need to make further edits, you must always edit Available Projects the Section (.sec) file, not the .prn file.
-When you process your Sections again, the new Processed Files will replace any previous .prn or Report files.
+If you need to software on your system for the output

 You can also produce processed files in two other popular formats: Microsoft Word and Adobe Acrobat.
-Of course, these require that you have the corresponding software on your system for the output feature to be available.
-These files cannot be edited in SpecsIntact - they are only for producing a final copy of your specifications in these formats.
-The files they produce are displayed in the SI Explorer, each type in its own subfolder under the Job.
+Of course, these require that you have the corresponding